Fruitcoco/Data-science-project-of-Recipes-and-Ratings/README.md

 This new column helps us organize the continuous average rating to different discrete level.
 This helps us better analyze our overall questions and make the data more readable.
 We also dropped the columns for ‘tags’,’steps’,and’ingredients’ because they are not very related to our current exploring interest or question.

-Below is the first three rows of our cleaned data.:
+Below is the first three rows of our cleaned data:

 |    | name                                 |     id |   minutes |   contributor_id | submitted   | nutrition                                    |   n_steps | description                                                                                                                                                                                                                                                                                                                                                                       |   n_ingredients |   average_rating | rating_comment   |   calories | rating_missing   |
 |---:|:-------------------------------------|-------:|----------:|-----------------:|:------------|:---------------------------------------------|----------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------:|-----------------:|:-----------------|-----------:|:-----------------|